Singer/Friden 1166 Desktop Calculator

 Click on a board image for a larger view and more details about each circuit board

 The 1166 shares the same type of small-scale integrated circuit devices used in the 1160/1162 calculators, with mostly DTL (Diode-Transistor Logic) devices, along with some TTL (Transistor-Transistor Logic) devices here and there on the circuit boards.
 The Texas Instruments-made custom counter chips (on Board #3) and NAND-gate ICs (on Board #1) used in the 1160/1162 are also used in the 1166.
-The exhibited 1166 uses one of the mysterious light-blue plastic-packaged "D Counter" Chips (Part #811788) that were first discovered in the museum's Friden 1162, where both the C- and D-Counter chips are these unusual packages.
+The exhibited 1166 uses one of the Friden R&D Lab-produced light-blue plastic-packaged "D Counter" Chips.
+These Friden made chips were initially developed by Friden's R&D Lab and made in limited quantities for Friden 115x and 116x-series production until Texas Instruments was up to full production capacity of the parts.

 The Logic Circuit Board Backplane in the Friden 1166